Nonchord tone: Changing tones

 Changing tones (CT) are two successive nonharmonic tones.
 A chord tone steps to a nonchord tone which skips to another nonchord tone which leads by step to a chord tone, often the same chord tone.
 They may imply neighboring tones with a missing or implied note in the middle.
 Also called double neighboring tones or neighbor group.

 Pedal point

 Another form of nonchord tone is a pedal point or pedal tone (PD) or note, almost always the tonic or dominant, which is held through a series of chord changes.
 The pedal point is almost always in the lowest voice (the term originates from organ playing), but it may be in an upper voice; then it may be called an inverted pedal.
 It may also be between the upper and lower voices, in which case it is called an internal pedal.

 Chromatic nonharmonic tone

 A chromatic nonharmonic tone is a nonharmonic tone that is chromatic, or outside of the key and creates half-step motion.
 The use of which, especially chromatic appoggiaturas and chromatic passing tones, increased in the Romantic Period.
-The example below shows chromatic nonharmonic tones (in red) in the first four measures of Frédéric Chopin's Prelude No. 21, op.
+The example below shows chromatic nonharmonic tones (in red) in the first four measures of Chopin's Prelude No. 21, op.
 28.